CALIL/sabatomap/plugins/cordova-plugin-inappbrowser/README.md

     Android supports these additional options:

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
+    - __beforeload__: set to enable the `beforeload` event to modify which pages are actually loaded in the browser.
+Accepted values are `get` to intercept only GET requests, `post` to intercept on POST requests or `yes` to intercept both GET & POST requests.
+Note that POST requests are not currently supported and will be ignored (if you set `beforeload=post` it will raise an error).
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
     - __closebuttoncaption__: set to a string to use as the close button's caption instead of a X. Note that you need to localize this value yourself.